ADLenehan/Inroad/index.md

 <h2 id="second-h">II.
 Understanding the Customer</h2>

 Products are solutions and before you develop a smart solution, you need a complete understanding of the problem.
 In the case of a business, the problem is the job that the customer is paying you to do.
 It’s important to remember that your customers are people (assuming you’re reading this before The Robot Revolution).
 Understanding your customers on a “personal” level is probably the most important skill that a product manager can have.
+As Amazon states in their [Leadership Principles](https://www.amazon.jobs/en/principles), "Leaders start with the customer and work backwards.
+They work vigorously to earn and keep customer trust.
+Although leaders pay attention to competitors, they obsess over customers."

 We recognize that there are likely going to be multiple customers (stakeholders) that the Product Team should be concerned with - including internal stakeholders and external decision makers, but for the purpose of this guide, we’ll focus on the end users.
 We need to get to know the end user above all others because ultimately these are the customers we’re trying to serve.

 <h3>Customers First</h3>